aishvarya-111/aishvarya-111/README.md

-### Hi there 👋
+### Hello!
+I am Aishvarya!
-- 🔭 I’m a final year engineering student
+- 🔭 A final year engineering student
-- 🌱 I’m passionate about coding
+- 🌱 Passionate about coding
-- 👯 I’m interested in devloping apps and websites
+- 👯 Interested in devloping apps and websites
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...